input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

 ### Sidechain lifecycle

-The mainchain contracts of the system goes through the following licycle stages:
+The mainchain contracts of the system goes through the following lifecycle stages:
 - _Adopted_: comittee member registration is open
 - _Activated_: first committee is set, and the protocol has started
 - _Functional_: first Merkle root is inserted, and end-users can claim their tokens